WUI-NITY-RMIT/BLAIR-binary-releases/README.md

    - Follow the workflow described in the Workflow section.
 A more detailed workflow can be found in **docs/Blair User Manual.pdf**.

 3. **Contributing**:
    - We welcome collaborations, but we cannot publish the source code due to intellectual property proctection.
+As a result, the "source code.zip" file in each release only contains user manual, but does not contain any source code.
 Please contact xiangmin.zhou@rmit.edu.au for collaboration involving Blair.

 ## Workflow